lydemann/blog.christianlydemann.com/content/post/openid-connect-part1.md

 7. Authorization endpoint returns redirect with tokens
 8. The Angular app fetches tokens from the query params in the url and validates the id_token and access token according to: http://openid.net/specs/openid-connect-implicit-1_0.html#IDTokenValidation
 9. Angular app requests authorized resource with newly obtained access token.
-10. The resource server is delegating the access token validation to the authorization server which response with validation result.
+10. The resource server is getting the json web key set (JWKS) from the authentication server (at {authUrl}/.well-known/openid-configuration/jwks) for verifying the access token signature with the public key, matching the private key that signed the JWT.
+Future request will just use an inmemory cache of this JWKS.
+The claims of the access token are here after validated according to [this](https://connect2id.com/blog/how-to-validate-an-openid-connect-id-token).
 11. The resource server now returns authorized resource to the client